Daulis-G/Cybersecurity-Tools/OSINT/Barcode Reader.md

 7. **Screenshot barcodes:** Use browser screenshot tools or Snipping Tool to capture barcodes from videos/documents
 8. **PDF417 on IDs:** Common on government IDs and boarding passes - contains extensive metadata
 9. **Combine with OCR:** If barcode fails, use OCR tools on visible text near barcode
-10. **Privacy awareness:** Be cautious sharing decoded personal data during team competitions
+10. **Privacy awareness:** Be cautious when sharing decoded personal data during team competitions
+---